derrod/legendary/README.md

   --offline             Only print info available offline --json                Output information in JSON format --platform <Platform>
-                        Platform to fetch info for (default: installed or Windows)
+                        Platform to fetch info for (default: installed or Mac on macOS, Windows otherwise)

 Command: alias